JAN-2003

 The first CHORUS pedal was available in the mid 70s when the analog delay BUCKET BRIGADE chips were invented.
 Boss made one of the first ones, the CE-1 chorus ensemble.
 It delays your signal by a bit, and modulates the delay time (shorter and longer, to the selected speed) to get a natural vibrato.
 Then, like the UNI-VIBE, it blends in the DRY signal to make the CHORUS sound.
 Or with no dry signal, you get a pitch shifting vibrato, in Vibrato mode.
 A chorus pedal with time delay can sound thicker and more sparkly, more like a 12-string sort of sound at some settings.
 At low speeds you may not be able to tell it's on, just makes everything thick.
 And at high speeds, a much better Leslie sound can be obtained than a Uni-Vibe.
 See our Chorus page for our different models that we make.

-We are having some high delay time chips made for our Analog Man AR20DL Analog Delay, see our analog delay page for more info.
+We use some high delay time, selected low voltage chips in our Analog Man AR20DL and ARDX20 Analog Delays, see our analog delay page for more info.

-The EH has a slightly longer delay time, about 400mS-450mS instead of the 300mS that the others have.
+The EHX DMM has a slightly longer delay time, about 400mS-450mS instead of the 300mS that the other small delays have.
 That's about 2 to 3 repeats per second.
 For some reason the delay time is not usually 500mS, as it should be.
-We can tweek the DMM for a little more delay time before it starts getting noisy, we can get over 500mS with our delay time "slight tweek".
-The Deluxe Memory Man can get 100% wet (all delay) while the other Analog Delays will not.
+We can tweak the DMM for a little more delay time before it starts getting noisy, we can get over 500mS with our delay time "slight tweak".
+The Deluxe Memory Man can get 100% wet (all delay) while the other Analog Delays will not, you always hear the dry signal.
 If you listened to the 100% wet sound you would hear how dull most of the Japanese pedals' delays are.
 The DMM also has a modulation knob, a little of that blended in makes it sound very cool and natural.
 The Chorus setting is a slow modulation, vibrato is a faster modulation.
+Only the speed is changed between Chorus and Vibrato swttings on the DMM.
 What modulation is, is slowing down and speeding up the delay time slightly.
 You can imitate that on any delay by gently turning the delay time knob up and down a bit.
-The EH also has an input level control and an indicator LED to show if you are overloading it.
+The EHX also has an input level control and an indicator LED to show if you are overloading it.
 So it will work with a pretty wide range of input levels.
+But the DMM overloads pretty easily, one of our Tweaks addresses that.

-The AD9 and AR20DL use a small box and can run off batteries or a standard Boss type 9V adaptor.
-The EH is larger and uses a special 24V adaptor.
+The Carbon Copy, AD9 and ARDX20 can run off batteries or a standard Boss type 9V adaptor.
+The EHX is larger and uses a special 24V adaptor.
+The newer EHX pedals also use 9V and ramp up the voltage internally.

 The Japanese Panasonic MN30XX chips are the best ever made, a little better than the more recent (but also discontinued) Japanese MN32XX chips in the DM3, AD9 etc. and better than the BL32XX Chinese chips.
-These MN chips are all discontinued, only the BL Chinese chips are still made.
-Don't know how much longer EH will be able to make the memory man with the good old Japanese chips but they are still using them now.
+These MN chips are all discontinued, only the Chinese chips are still made.
+Don't know how much longer EH will be able to make the memory man with the good old Japanese chips but they were using them in the XO series small die-cast Deluxe Memory man and they were used in all the classic large box DMM pedals and the 550TT.

 3X05 = about 4000 delay stages, 3X08 = 2000 stages, 3X07 = 1000 stages.